Categories

 Try not to use AI frivolously.

-And it’s easy to forget, but let me just state the obvious: The resources it uses are not unlimited - the electricity, water, and specialised hardware that it uses means they’re not available for use elsewhere.
+And it’s easy to forget, but let me just state the obvious: The resources it consumes are not unlimited - the electricity, water, specialised hardware, talent, etc are not available for other uses.

 ↑ Back to Index